There are over 220,000 Sacramento County residents who have limited or uncertain ability to obtain healthful, fresh

 In 2010 we created Plots of Love, converting an unused and unlovely patch of dirt on the church campus into eight garden plots producing hundreds of pounds of fresh produce every year for food closets.

 In 2013 we organized and hosted our first free Farm to EVERY Fork educational series, on the state of food insecurity in Sacramento and what can be done about it.
 The response to this event was very gratifying, inspiring us to continue.
 In 2018 we partnered with the Health Education Council in Sacramento to co-host a series of workshops on general health topics including nutrition, brain and body health and well-being.

 In May of 2014 In concert with Alchemist Community Development Corporation we opened a CalFresh booth at the Country Club Plaza Certified Farmers’ Market at which people can convert CalFresh (food assistance) dollars into scrip that the local farm vendors accept, improving the healthy eating options for assistance recipients and helping small to mid-size local famers

-Contact us at email@example.com if you’d like more information or would to get on our FTEF email list.
+Contact us at firstname.lastname@example.org if you’d like more information.